 The frame format for the Trigger frame is as defined in Figure 9-52c (Trigger frame).

 The Duration(#1297) field is set as defined in 9.2.5 (Duration/ID field (QoS STA)).

 The RA field of the Trigger frame is the address of the recipient STA.(#262) If the Trigger Frame has one User Info field then the RA of the Trigger Frame is the STA's MAC Address.
-If the Trigger Frame has multiple User Info fields then the RA of the Trigger Frame is the broadcast address.(#102)
+If the Trigger Frame has multiple User Info fields then the RA of the Trigger Frame is the broadcast address.(#102) If the trigger type is GCR MU-BAR, the RA field is set to the MAC address of the group for which reception status is being requested.

 TGax Editor: Add a new clause after 9.3.1.23.3 as follows.
 CIDs (6,7)

+9.3.1.23.3a GCR MU-BAR variant

+The Trigger Dependent Common Info field of the GCR MU-BAR variant Trigger frame is defined in Figure 9-52ii (Trigger Dependent Common Info field for GCR MU-BAR variant Trigger frame).
+GCR MU-BAR frame does not have a Trigger Dependent User Info field.

+The BAR Control subfield is defined in 9.3.1.8 (BlockAckReq frame format).

+The BAR Information subfield is defined in 9.3.1.8 (BlockAckReq frame format).
+The Fragment number

+field is set according to Table 9-24a (Fragment Number subfield encoding for the Compressed BlockAck

+variant) for a compressed BAR variant and Table 9-24b (Fragment Number subfield encoding for the Multi-

+STA BlockAck variant) for a Multi-TID BAR variant.

+Figure 9-52ii Type Dependent Common Information field for GCR MU-BAR variant Trigger frame

 TGax Editor: Change the following clause accordingly.
 CIDs (6,7)

 10.24 Block acknowledgement (block ack)